Hesperian Health Guides

 To get an STI, a person must have close contact with someone who is already infected.
 The contact can be vaginal sex (penis in vagina), anal sex (penis in anus), or less often, oral sex (mouth on genitals or anus).
 STIs can sometimes pass from just rubbing an infected penis or vagina against another person’s genitals.
 Many people get STIs from people who have no signs of being infected.

 STIs can be prevented by not having sex with anyone who has an infection.
-Many STIs can be prevented by using condoms.
-Learn about preventing HIV and other STIs.
+Using condoms also prevents STIs from spreading.
+To learn about preventing STIs, which is especially important during pregnancy, see Teaching women how to prevent STIs.

-Babies can also be infected with an STI through the mother’s blood during pregnancy or during birth when they pass through the vagina.
+A baby in the womb can also get an STI from the mother’s blood during pregnancy or when it passes through the vagina during birth.

 Treating STIs

-Most STIs will get better or go away if the person with the STI gets treated right away.
-But many women do not get treatment.
-A woman may not be able to afford treatment.
-She may feel embarrassed or ashamed.
-She may be afraid that her husband will think she had sex with someone else.
+Most STIs will be less of a problem or go away completely if the person is treated right away, but many women do not get treated.
+They may not know they are infected or not have money for treatment.
+They may feel embarrassed or ashamed, or fear that their husbands will think they had sex with someone else.

-For these reasons, the way you care for a woman who may have an STI is very important.
+How you care for a woman who may have an STI can make a big difference.
 If a woman comes to you for help, do not tell anyone else what she told you.
-She may not come to you for help again.
-Do not criticize her.
-Answer her questions honestly, and as best as you can.
-If you cannot treat her infection, help her find low-cost care nearby.
+She may not seek your help again.
+Do not judge or criticize her.
+Answer her questions honestly and as best as you can.
+If you cannot treat her infection, try to help her find low-cost care nearby.

 a man and woman speaking as they walk toward a door labeled health clinic.